-Far too often, powerful and intelligent executives are reduced to a quivering mess of jelly when handed the wine list at a fine restaurant—completely out of their element and wary of being embarrassed in front of important business partners.
-Unfortunately, the only way to learn has been by making mistakes, which is mostly how I did it, or perhaps through a friendly and knowledgeable business associate.
+Far too often, powerful and intelligent executives are reduced to a quivering mess of jelly when handed the wine list at a fine restaurant.
+They’re completely out of their element and wary of being embarrassed in front of important business partners or even friends and colleagues.
+Unfortunately, the usual way to learn has been by making mistakes, which is mostly how I did it, or by subtly asking for the advice of a friendly and knowledgeable business associate.

-Professional Drinking takes that on, giving a clear understanding of entertaining around wine and spirits including the basics of booze, how to handle yourself like a pro in a restaurant, at a business event, on a social occasion and at home.
-If you want to be comfortable in all these settings and learn a bunch of great tips and have a few laughs along the way—this is the book for you.
+Professional Drinking takes on that challenge by offering a clear understanding of entertaining around wine and spirits, including the basics of booze and how to handle yourself like a pro in a restaurant, at a business event, and at home.
+If you want to be comfortable in all of these settings—and learn a bunch of great tips, enjoy fun stories, and have a few laughs along the way—this is the book for you.

-That led me to my most basic wine rule: There is no such thing as bad wine.
-There are actually very few bad wines out there and all wine fits a purpose—even cheap wine.
-If you’re getting the chance to sip wine with friends—any wine—while having a great time, what could be better?
+There are very few bad wines out there and all wine fits a purpose, even cheap wine.
+If you’re getting the chance to sip wine with friends, any wine, while having a great time, what could be better?

 That leads me to my two most basic wine rules:

 - Rule #1: Like ice cream, sex, and pizza, there is no bad wine.